gomorpheus/terraform-provider-morpheus/README.md

 <img src="https://www.morpheusdata.com/wp-content/uploads/2018/06/cropped-morpheus_highres.png" width="600px">

 This is the Terraform provider for the Morpheus data appliance.
-It interfaces with the [Morpheus API](https://bertramdev.github.io/morpheus-apidoc/) using the morpheusapi client.
+It interfaces with the [Morpheus API](https://bertramdev.github.io/morpheus-apidoc/) using the morpheus-go-sdk client.
 Like all [Terraform Providers](https://github.com/terraform-providers/), it is written in Go.

-This is being developed in conjunction with [morpheusapi](https://github.com/gomorpheus/morpheus-go-sdk).
+This is being developed in conjunction with [morpheus-go-sdk](https://github.com/gomorpheus/morpheus-go-sdk).

 **BETA** This library is actively under development and is only available as a prototype, **version 0.1**.
 A fully featured version will be available in the near future.